crypticmeta/adderral_auction/README.md

 - `ResetDbButton.tsx` adds an AbortController with a 15s timeout for `/api/auction/reseed` to avoid hanging requests and shows a friendly timeout error.
 - It now supports selecting reseed mode `test` or `prod` and calls `/api/auction/reseed?mode=...` accordingly.
 - Prod mode seeds a production-style auction starting at 29 Aug 13:00 UTC (72h), no test users/pledges.
+- The button is available inside the Debug Window (dev-only).

 Example internals:
 ```javascript